ietf-rats-wg/eat/draft-ietf-rats-eat.md

 When decoding a submodule in a CBOR-encoded EAT, the Claims-Set type will be encoded as a map, the Detached-Submodule-Digest type as an array, and the Nested-Token type as a CBOR-tagged object.

-When decoding a JSON-encoded EAT, a little more work is required because both the Nested-Token and Detached-Submodule-Digest types are arrays.
+When decoding a JSON-encoded EAT submodule, the Claims-Set type is encoded in a map and all the other types an array.
-To distinguish the nested token from the detached digest, the first element in the array is examined.
+The first member of the array gives further info.
+If it is an algorithm identifier it is a detached digest.
-If it is "JWT" or "BUNDLE", then the submodule is a Nested-Token.
+If it is "JWT", "CBOR" or "BUNDLE", it is a Nested-Token in the indicated form.

-Otherwise it will contain an algorithm identifier and is a Detached-Submodule-Digest.
+When decoding a Nested-Token, if a byte string is encountered, the nested token is a CBOR-encoded token.
+The byte string wrapping is removed and the type of the token is determined by the CBOR tag.
+If a text string is encountered, the nested token is a JSON-encoded token and the two-item array is decoded to determine the type of the JSON-encoded token.

-Where Nested-Token is used, nested CBOR EATs MUST be tagged, i.e., a CBOR tag will be used to distinguish between CWT or BUNDLE.
+Nested CBOR EATs MUST be a tag, i.e., a CBOR tag will be used to distinguish between CWT or BUNDLE.
 Nested JSON EATs will be encoded as an JSON-Nested-Token, with the type indicated in the type field, i.e., first element in the array.
 The string identifying the JSON-encoded token MUST be one of the following:

 "JWT":
 : The second array item MUST be a JWT formatted according to {{RFC7519}}